Josias A. Sterling Memorial Fund

 Josias’s teammates from the St. Joe’s Prep alumni played the 2009 Surfside Sevens the next day, grief-stricken, yet determined to compete in memory of their beloved friend and teammate.
 Out of respect, the team played one man short that day.

-Always played on the Friday after Thanksgiving – the JAS “Apple Pie” 7s is a popular event and successfully serving it’s mission, funding water safety and swimming instructions for hundreds of children and some adults through THE JOSIAS A. STERLING AQUATIC EDUCATION PROGRAM at the Salvation Army Ray and Joan Kroc Center in the Hunting Park section of Philadelphia.
+Played on the Friday after Thanksgiving starting in 2009 – the JAS “Apple Pie” 7s has been a popular sporting and social event that has successfully served it’s mission, funding water safety and swimming instructions for hundreds of children and some adults through THE JOSIAS A. STERLING AQUATIC EDUCATION PROGRAM at the Salvation Army Ray and Joan Kroc Center in the Hunting Park section of Philadelphia.
 The program is an official local partner of the national Make a Splash initiative of the USA Swimming Foundation.

 To become an event sponsor or to sign up a club or team for the JAS “Apple Pie” 7s, contact Coach Bill Gregory at 215-669-7058 or [email protected]